Need advice? Call Now, Schedule a Meeting or Contact Us

 The project scope management includes all the processes needed in order for the project to work successfully.
 Managing the project scope is mostly focused on defining and controlling what is and is not included in the project.

-In reality, the processes that are a part of managing a project scope are overlapping, but usually, the order goes like this:
+In reality, the processes that are a part of managing a scope of project management are overlapping, but usually, the order goes like this:

 • Planning: The process of creating a plan for the project's scope is based on input from stakeholders, the project plan, and the project charter.
 When the planning phase is over, we have developed how the project and product scope will be defined and controlled.